 Beacon Hill is (in my opinion) Boston’s most beautiful neighborhood.
 It’s where Acorn Street is located, and it offers some spectacular views of the Boston Common and Boston Public Garden along Charles Street, where the Cheers Bar is located.
 You’ll also be able to see the quaint, detailed touches that make exploring Beacon Hill one of the best things to do in Boston.
 The cobblestone streets, historic architecture, gas street lamps, and more are certainly a sight to behold!

-Redfin asked us for our favorite free things to do in Boston.
-Check out the article we were featured in: Enjoy Beantown on a Budget: 5 Free Things to Do in Boston.
+Redfin asked me to share my favorite free things to do in Boston (including Beacon Hill!)—check it our here: Enjoy Beantown on a Budget: 5 Free Things to Do in Boston.

 22. Brattle Book Shop

-Brattle Book Shop is one of the largest and oldest used book shops in the country, easily making it one of the best things to do in Boston!
+Brattle Book Shop is one of the largest and oldest used book shops in the country, easily making it one of the best things to do in Boston.
+At Brattle Book Shop, you can explore two floors of gently used books, one floor of rare and antique books, and an open-air bookstore that’s amazing.

-Like the Boston Public Library, Brattle Book Shop is closed on Sunday.
-So just remember, the golden rule of books in Boston is to stay away on Sundays!
+Like the Boston Public Library, Brattle Book Shop is closed on Sundays.
+So just remember—the golden rule of books in Boston is to stay away on Sundays!

 24. Union Oyster House